glycerine/gosimnet/README.md

 The convention of a server binding ":0" to get a free port is not implemented, as ports are not really needed as a separate concept.
+This would be trivial to add if need be.

 Servers and clients can be easily "multi-homed", as their origin address is any